America's Historic Towns and Oldest Places

-Presenting some of the oldest places in all of America!
-They each have incredible amounts of fascinating history and are all listed as historical landmarks.
+Here is a list of the oldest places in America.
+They each have incredible amounts of fascinating history and are listed as historical landmarks.
 All of these places mentioned below are still active today.
 Our team of explorers have personally traveled far and wide to every one of these places.
-We continually visit some of the many historic towns of America that include some of the oldest places, attractions and things.
-We give you a first hand look at these truly historic locations by sharing our photos and reviews
+We continually visit historic towns of America that include some of the oldest places, attractions and things.
+We give you a first hand look at these truly historic locations by sharing our photos and more.

 Elfreth's Alley (est. 1702) located in Philadelphia, PA is considered the oldest inhabited residential street in the United States, according to Elfreth's Alley Association, a local preservation group.
 It is a credit to the Elfreth’s Alley Association that tourists from all over the country and the world are able to visit the cobblestone street and its history.
 The alley dates back to 1702 when two blacksmiths surrendered portions of their land in order to create an alleyway that led to the river.
 The street squeezes 32 Federal- and Georgian-style houses onto one cobblestone city block.
 There are 32 houses on the street, which were built between 1728 and 1836.
 The alley is a now National Historic Landmark.
 The official address is 124-126 Elfreth's Alley, Philadelphia, PA 19106.